Shanibudi/FatTree-Network-Topology-Generation-and-Analysis/README.md

 ### Experiment 2: Hosts Supported vs. Switch Port Count

 This experiment analyzes how the number of supported hosts scales with the switch port count (k).
-For each value of k = 4, 6, 8, the theoretical maximum number of hosts in a three-tier fat-tree was computed using the formula: k<sup>3</sup> / 4 .
+For each value of k = 4, 6, 8, 10 and 12 , the theoretical maximum number of hosts in a three-tier fat-tree was computed using the formula: k<sup>3</sup> / 4 .
 This metric captures the scalability potential of the network.

 The number of supported hosts increases cubically with the switch port count.